Torrox Costa the Best climate in Europe

-Local residents have described Rincon de la Victoria as a ‘dormitory town’, as situated just 12 kilometres east of Malaga, in the southwest area of the Axarquia, it provides a convenient base for those who work in Malaga city, but prefer a relatively peaceful fishing community life, as opposed to a permanent dwelling in the busier city.
-In fact many Spanish families have second homes here and come from inland towns and cities including Madrid, Cordoba and Seville.
+Local residents have described Rincon de la Victoria as a ‘dormitory town’.
+It is situated just 12 kilometres east of Malaga, in the southwest area of the Axarquia.
+It provides a base for those who work in Malaga city and prefer a relatively peaceful fishing community life, as opposed to a permanent dwelling in the busier city.
+Furthermore many Spanish families have second homes here who come from inland towns and cities including Madrid, Cordoba and Seville.
 Similarly these city dwellers prefer to spend their summer holidays by the coast.

-The town has seen a fair amount of development and building growth in the last few years, with urbanisations and apartment complexes springing up everywhere.
-The popularity of the town during the summer months means that during summer the population of approximately 26,000 literally triples overnight.
+The town has seen a fair amount of development and building growth in the last few years.
+For example Urbanisations and apartment complexes have sprung up everywhere.
+The popularity of the town during the summer months results in the population of approximately 26,000 tripling overnight.

-For the remainder of the year, Rincon de la Victoria, is a fairly laid-back town, with a good choice of bars, restaurants and facilities for the holidaymaker.
+For the remainder of the year, Rincon de la Victoria, is a fairly laid-back town.
+It has a good choice of bars, restaurants and facilities for the holidaymaker.

-Rincon de la Victoria has an exceptionally lively seafront promenade, locals taking their daily stroll, cyclists and joggers, all jostling along the seafront walkway.
-There are popular walks along the seafront along to La Cala and to the shrine of the Virgen del Carmen, this is embedded in the rock face.
+Rincon De La Victoria has an exceptionally lively seafront promenade where locals take their daily stroll.
+In addition Cyclists and joggers jostling each other along the seafront walkway.
+There are popular walks along the seafront such as the walk to La Cala and also to the shrine of the Virgen del Carmen, this is embedded in the rock face.
 Carmen is the town’s patron saint.
 The shrine is at the western point of the beach.
-The route to La Cala takes you through tunnels, cut out of the cliff face, up steps and along a very scenic route.
+There are tunnels at La Cala.
+At the exit to the tunnels is access to a lovely scenic walk.

-Overlooking the town at the westernmost point of Rincon De La Victoria is a Moorish watchtower, which affords sweeping views to the sandy beach and coastline.
+Overlooking the town at the westernmost point of Rincon De La Victoria is a Moorish watchtower.
+This affords sweeping views to the sandy beach and coastline.

-The famous Cuerva del Tesoro (Treasure Cave) is worth a visit, it’s located just outside of Rincon de la Victor, in the urban area of El Cantal and contains a series of caverns with stalagmites, stalactites, underground water pools and Palaeolithic wall paintings.
+The famous Cuerva del Tesoro (Treasure Cave) is worth a visit.
+This is located just outside of Rincon de la Victor, in the urban area of El Cantal.
+The caves contain a series of caverns with stalagmites, stalactites, underground water pools and Paleolithic wall paintings.

-In early September Rincon de la Victoria plays host to the annual Festival de la Boqueron (Anchovy Festival), during which thousands of kilos of anchovies are cooked and enjoyed by locals and visitors.
+In early September Rincon de la Victoria plays host to the annual Festival de la Boqueron (Anchovy Festival).
+Participants cook and eat thousands of kilos of anchovies during the festival.

-Rincon de la Victoria serves up a mainly traditional Mediterranean cuisine.
-Seconaly it is true to say that due to its its seafront location seafood and shellfish are high on the menu and you can enjoy the locally caught ‘Catch of the Day’ for lunch, along with delicious Paella and the popular Fritura Malagueña (mixed fried fish platter) are popular dishes in most of the restaurants.
+Firstly Rincon de la Victoria serves up a mainly traditional Mediterranean cuisine.
+Seconaly it is true to say that due to its its seafront location seafood and shellfish are high on the menu.
+Locals and tourists alike, enjoy the locally caught ‘Catch of the Day’ for lunch.
+Finally Paella and the popular Fritura Malagueña (mixed fried fish platter) are popular dishes in most of the restaurants.

 Rincon de la Victoria enjoys a sub-tropical Mediterranean climate, with hot summers and warm winters.
-Cooling breezes from the sea make the summer heat manageable, temperatures are an average of 32 ºC in summer.
+The cooling breezes from the sea make the summer heat manageable.
+Consequently temperatures are an average of 32 ºcentigrade in the summer months.